 Opportunity to network with other frontline workers in the community

 Better referral service through increased knowledge of local resources and support

-Membership in the DV-alert online community (Members Portal) which provides resources on domestic and family violence (available only for participants who have successfully completed a DV-alert workshop or e-learning stream).
+Membership in the upcoming DV-alert online community (Members Portal) which provides resources on domestic and family violence (available only for participants who have successfully completed a DV-alert workshop or e-Learning stream).